alexbertrand3/ProbaBLAST/README.md

 Alex Bertrand - alexbertrand3@gmail.com

 ## License
-Distributed under the GNU LESSER GENERAL PUBLIC LICENSE License.
+Distributed under the GNU LESSER GENERAL PUBLIC LICENSE.
 See LICENSE for more information.

 ## Acknowledgements
 Yanlin Zhang &ndash; for devising this problem and providing data to test with.